ABartelt/sense-of-community/README.md

 # sense-of-community
 Is a hosting of pretix as a private party guest management tool.
 The goal is to provide a simple and easy  guest management Pretix is provided via traefik as reverse-proxy.
 We do you an external smtp server for sending emails.
 The configruation takes place in `pretix.cfg` under `[mail]`.
 ## Docker-Compose
 The Docker-Compose file contains the full softwarestack needed to run Pretix.
 It should contain
+- postgres
-- Postgres
+- postgres-backup
 - redis
 - nginx
 - pretix

 ## Installation
-Befor the installation you need to adjust the `pretix.cfg` to your needs.
+Before the installation you need to adjust the `pretix.cfg` to your needs.

 The stack should be installed with the `install.sh` script.</br>
 The Script generates all needed Passwords as Docker secret files in the subdirectory `./secrets`, prepares directories to mount to pretix Container and starts the docker stack afterwards.</br>